greylabel/Drupal-Theming-Best-Practices/README.md

 ##Styles

 ### Style Organization
 When organizing styles, group styles based on the SMACSS ( http://smacss.com/ ) guidelines.
 If using a base theme like Zen 5 or Basic, the SASS directory is organized like this by default.
-Module Rules are renamed as Component Rules to not confuse themers.
+Rules are broken up into 5 main areas.
+- **Base Rules** > Bases styles for HTML elements and normalization rules
+- **Layout Rules** > Styles setting up widths and placement of regions
+- **Component Rules** > The majority of your rules.
+Should be in a partials directory.
+Partials should be semantically named for the component they apply to.
+- **State Rules** > These are often utility styles applied or toggled by javascript.
+Quicktabs, collapsible sections, show/hide.
+- **Theme Rules** > These are theme styles for things like page background, typography, colors, etc.
+Component rules are commonly referred to as *module rules* when discussing SMACSS, however, the term *module styles* means something completely different when dealing with Drupal.
 It is recommended to add media queries in the relevant component styles and not with the state style rules.

 *With SMACSS, the intent is to keep the styles that pertain to a specific component with the rest of the component.
 That means that instead of having a single break point, either in a main CSS file or in a separate media query style sheet, place media queries around the component states.*